What To Wear In Singapore

 - Singapore has a hot and humid climate all year round.

-- Casual dress is accepted for most situations as long as it is neat and clean - Singaporeans are very clean and correct, and frown on scruffiness.
+- Casual dress is accepted for most situations as long as it is neat and clean - the locals are very clean and correct, and frown on scruffiness.

 - Some restaurants and clubs may require more formal dress, so consider packing a dress and jacket just in case.